| by Steve

 rates to store these images.
 They will be the direct rival

+of 35mm film capture when available.
 The safest format for the foreseeable future is 35mm film.

 The next best format is HDTV video origination for all its